Planning a trip to Disney World and you want to stay onsite without breaking the bank?

 Value resorts at Disney World have Quick Service dining options and in-room pizza delivery available.

-The Quick Service dining at the Value resorts usually have several different stations where you can find lots of different options like burgers, pasta, pizza, etc.
+The Quick Service dining at the Value resorts usually have several stations where you can find plenty of different options like burgers, pasta, pizza, etc.

 When it comes to Quick Service dining, you can’t beat the number of options you’ll find at the Value resorts.